 Every camera brand has memory card problems, bad memory card performance in the Fujifilm X-T3 isn’t unique to Fujifilm.
-I’ve received may comments and emails from Sony shooters having compatibility issues with U3 cards, Panasonic cameras have some serious issues especially with Lexar, and memory cards for the GoPro Hero6 and Hero5 especially has very serious problems, which is why I make these pages to help the community.
+I’ve received may comments and emails from Sony shooters having compatibility issues with U3 cards, Panasonic cameras have some serious issues especially with Lexar, and memory cards for the GoPro Hero7 often have problems, which is why I make these pages to help the community.

 Types Of Lockups